gryphonshafer/Quizzing-Rule-Book/content/rule_book/scoring.md

 ### Points Deducted

-Team errors are the sum of all individual, non-bonus errors.
+Team *errors* are the sum of all individual, non-bonus *errors*.

-- -10 points for every team error starting at team error number 3
+- -10 points for every team *error* starting at team *error* number 3
-- -10 points for every error on a question or toss-up question starting at question number 17
+- -10 points for every *error* on a question or toss-up question starting at question number 17
-- -10 points for 4th and subsequent team fouls
+- -10 points for 4th and subsequent *team fouls*
-- -10 points for 2nd and subsequent overruled challenges and protests
+- -10 points for 2nd and subsequent *overruled challenges* and protests
 - -10 points at the determination of the room officials that a deliberate attempt was made to forfeit a question
-- No more than -10 points can be deducted per question asked due to an error
+- No more than -10 points can be deducted per question asked due to an *error*
-- Non-error-related deducted points are cumulative
+- Non-*error*-related deducted points are cumulative

 ## Logic